RubenDillon/tanzu/tap8/readme.md

 1. Create a new public project in Harbor and call it "tap-apps" and "tap-gitops"

-2. Create your OAuth App.
+2. Go to Admin Area, Applications and create your OAuth App.

-	- Redirect URI should point to the auth backend: https://tap-gui.latamteam.name/api/auth/gitlab/handler/frame
+	- Redirect URI should point to the auth backend: https://tap-gui.solateam.be/api/auth/gitlab/handler/frame
 	- The set of permissions granted to the application are: api, read_api, read_user, read_repository, write_repository, openid, and email.

 3. Generate a new Client Secret and take a note of the Client ID and the Client Secret